Towards Verifiable Text Generation with Evolving Memory and Self-Reflection: Experiment

 \paragraph{Multihop QA} entails answering complex questions that necessitate multiple retrieval and reasoning steps \cite{hotpotqa-yang-2018,2wikimultihopqa-ho-2020}.
 We employ the 2WikiMultihopQA dataset \cite{2wikimultihopqa-ho-2020}, which consists of 2-hop complex questions derived from Wikipedia, requiring skills in composition, comparison or inference.

-In line with \citet{jiang2023active}, LLMs are prompted to provide the final answer, which is then evaluated against the reference answer using answer-level exact match (EM), and token-level F1, precision, and recall metrics.
+In line with \citet{jiang2023active}, LLMs are prompted to provide the final answer, which is then evaluated against the reference answer using answer-level Exact Match (EM), token-level precision, recall and F1 metrics.

 \paragraph{Long-form QA} aims to generate detailed answers to complex questions \cite{eli5-fan-2019,fan-etal-2019-eli5}, we choose the ASQA dataset \cite{asqa-stelmakh-2022} and the ELI5 dataset \cite{fan-etal-2019-eli5} for evaluation.
 ASQA focuses on ambiguous questions requiring comprehensive answers covering multiple interpretations.
 ELI5, on the other hand, deals with complex questions demanding lengthy, in-depth answers backed by multiple documents.